-Applicants must be a current undergraduate psychology major or minor, or a student in a graduate psychology program outside the U.S., or a recent graduate (completed an undergraduate bachelor degree with a psychology major or minor between November 1, 2017 and June 30, 2018).
+Applicants must be a current undergraduate psychology major or minor, or a student in a graduate psychology program outside the U.S., or a recent graduate (completed an undergraduate bachelor degree with a psychology major or minor no more than 5 months prior to the deadline date).

-- A member of D52 (students may join at any time).
+- Be a member of D52 (students may join at any time).

-- Able to cover any travel expenses beyond the $1,500 provided by the grant.
+- Be able to cover any travel expenses beyond the $1,500 provided by the grant.

 Recipients may not receive more than one D52 travel grant, and may not receive more than one Psi Chi travel grant for APA attendance.